Thoughts from a changing fair...

 The new caliber of the Decennium Tourbillon

 Last year I started down the path with another talented German Independent watchmaker, Stefan Kudoke.
-Having had the pleasure of working with his lovely wife Ev, whilst she worked with Marco at Lang & Heyne, I've known about Stefan for several years now.
+Having had the pleasure of working with his charming wife Ev, whilst she worked with Marco at Lang & Heyne, I've known about Stefan for several years now.
 I bought his Kudoke 1, and it has become a fast fav. in my rotation.
 Utilizing his friendship with the Habrings, he bases his caliber on the Felix, however with significant differences in the bridge work, click system for the winding and the level of hand finishing.
 Not to mention a wholly hand engraved balance cock.
 It was a first for Stefan and this year it was followed up by the Kudoke 2, with the addition of a fun complication at 12 o'clock, which is a 24hr or Day/Night indicator.
 I'm wearing my Kudoke 1 as I type this, and his simple aesthetic, attention to detail, hand finishing and style are really compelling.

 The Kudoke 2